The origins of Spondon can be traced back over 10 centuries, with a reference to the village as Spondune in the Doomsday Book of 1086.

 Spondon's boom began in earnest in the late 1700s when the canal was built through the area while the arrival of the railways in the 1840s heralded the start of Spondon's housing expansion as hundreds of railway workers and senior officials descended on the village.
 By the end of the 1800s, Spondon's population had more than trebled.

 Following the First World War, industry was growing in Spondon with the arrival of manufacturer British Cellulose.
-Through a number of ownership and name changes, including British Cellanese and Courtalds, the company today operates as Acordis, employing over 800 people on its 360 acre site.
+Through a number of ownership and name changes, including British Celanese, Courtaulds and Accordis.
+It remained Spondon's single largest employer until large parts of the site were closed and subsequently demolished during the 2010s.

 Lying three and a half miles east of the city of Derby, Spondon retained its status as a separate village until it was officially absorbed into Derby's city boundaries in 1968.
-Despite this, Spondon still retains its own village feel and identity.
+Despite this, Spondon still retains its own village feel and identity to this day.

 The area's grandest residence lies just on the outskirts of Spondon.
-Locko Hall, sat within the 300-acre Locko Park estate, is the current ancestoral home of the Drury-Lowe family.
+Locko Hall, sat within the 300-acre Locko Park estate, is the current ancestral home of the Drury-Lowe family.
 Records show that the grounds were the site of a 14th century Burton Lazars leper colony.
-The leper window in St Werburgh's Church enable lepers to view mass while remaining segregated from the main congregation.
+The leper window in St Werburgh's Church enabled lepers to view mass while remaining segregated from the main congregation.